Gujarat: The Making of a Tragedy: Times of India

 In an op-ed in the Times of India, Vrinda Nabar writes that reading this book is a 'numbing' experience.
 Nabar writes that reading this book makes it obvious that the effort required from the State of Gujarat towards rehabilitation of victims and relief work was found wanting and that ghettoization increased significantly since the riots.
 Nabar states that this incident was a turning point for pluralism in India.

 The Hindu

 In an op-ed in The Hindu, Sohail Hashmi writes that the contents of this book point to a collusion between the police and the administration with respect to either direct or indirect complicity in the riots.
 Hashmi compares the book to a knife piercing through middle class decency to expose prejudice and fanaticism.
 Hashmi writes that just as Nazis would place the Star of David before every Jewish house to avoid "mistakes", so the RSS, VHP, Bajrang Dal and their affiliated groups would place posters of Hanuman outside a Hindu house during the 2002 Gujarat violence.
-Hashmi quotes Golwalkar's endorsement of 1939 Germany and writes :

-The Khaki shorts have learnt their lesson well.
-This book is not for them: it may help others to prevent another Gujarat.
+Hashmi quotes M. S. Golwalkar's endorsement of 1939 Germany and writes "The Khaki shorts have learnt their lesson well.
+This book is not for them: it may help others to prevent another Gujarat."